-Emergency Dentistry Procedures Can Protect Your Oral Health
+Emergency Dentistry Procedures Can Save Your Teeth!

-Chipped Broken Tooth
+Chipped or Broken Tooth

 You're crunching ice or a piece of hard candy when you notice something hard in your mouth that doesn't melt or dissolve.
 You get a sick feeling as you realize what it is -- a piece of a broken tooth.